umbraco/UmbracoDocs/Umbraco-Cloud/Troubleshooting/Deployments/Structure-Error/index.md

 1. Access **Kudu** on the Live environment
 2. Use the CMD console (found under the 'Debug console' menu) to navigate to your `site/wwwroot/data/revision` folder
-3. Remove the colliding `.uda` files mentioned in the error message
+3. Remove the colliding `.uda` files mentioned in the error message from the Cloud portal
 4. Go back to the `/wwwroot/data` folder and run this command: `echo > deploy-export` in the console
 5. This will regenerate all `.uda` files for the Live environment - this means only the currently used ones will be there afterward
 6. Run the command: `echo > deploy` in the same folder, to make sure everything is extracting correctly

 You now know which `.uda` file you want.
-In this case: `document-type__1.uda`.

 ## Removing the unused file